brandonchinn178/mergit/README.md

 * Run CI for PRs on command for testing, to not waste CI cycles on spurious pushes
 * Store all state in GitHub status + check pages, so no database is needed

-### Installation
+## Installing Mergit

-Now, you need to install the GitHub app to the relevant repositories:
+1. Add `.mergit.yaml` to the repo with the required CI statuses (if you already have CI enabled on a repo, this will be the statuses that show up on the commits).

-1. Add `.mergit.yaml` to the repo with the required CI statuses (if you already have CI enabled on a repo, this will be the statuses that show up on the commits), e.g.
+    e.g. for Circle CI:

     ```yaml
     statuses: